Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

  ps -ef | grep node_exporter
 ```

-### We setup the Node Exporter but he's not yet link with our Prometheus Server.
+### Step 4 — We setup the Node Exporter but he's not yet link with our Prometheus Server.
 - So, we need to be in our Prometheus Server and go to our `Prometheus configuration file (prometheus.yml)` and create a new job called `node_exporter` our target on `scrape_configs` right at the bottom.
 ```
 sudo su - ubuntu